enigma2210/hack2skill-escrow/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 ## Contact

-For any questions or support, contact [Your Name/Team Name] at [Your Email Address].
+For any questions or support, contact us at 21cs2016@rgipt.ac.in.